At a glance

 FACULTY: Teachers hold a minimum of a bachelor’s degree.
 In addition, all faculty members are required to fulfill the teacher certification requirements set forth by ACTS with continuing education classes.

 ATHLETICS: GCS offers seasonal sports teams for male and female students in Grades 6-12: Cross Country, Football, Volleyball, Cheerleading, Basketball, Wrestling, Baseball, Softball, Golf, Soccer, Track/Field and Speed/Strength.
 School colors are Navy, Silver and White; athletic mascot is the Hawk.
+GCS has a no-cut policy to promote inclusivity, however, for safety precautions, playing time is based on the skill level of each athlete.

 GCS, accredited by ACTS (nationally); AdvancED / SACS (regionally); SCISA (statewide); does not discriminate against race or ethnic origin in administration of its educational, admission and athletic policies, tuition assistance or any other school administered programs.